Off-Shell Scalar Supermultiplet in the Unfolded Dynamics Approach: Conclusion

 In this paper, unfolded off-shell formulation of the free massless scalar supermultiplet is presented and the system of equations, that determines all superfield Lagrangians of the model, is derived and analyzed.
 The particular solutions leading to superfield actions of the Wess-Zumino model in the form of integrals of a 4-superform, integral form and chiral integral form are obtained.
 Explicit relations between these forms of superspace actions are established.
 It is shown in particular how usual superspace action for the Wess-Zumino model can be rewritten as an integral of a 4-superform.

-In some sense, the construction of chiral action is intermediate between the one of Section \ref{sub:4-form} and that of Section \ref{sub:integral_form}.
+In some sense, the construction of a chiral action is intermediate between the one of Section \ref{sub:4-form} and that of Section \ref{sub:integral_form}.
 In fact, this is a particular example of a very general phenomenon that the full action may have a form of integral over (super)manifolds of different dimensions.
 As long as even dimension is kept fixed, integration over supercoordinates will result in one or another space-time action.
 We expect that in more complicated theories like higher-spin theories and their further multiparticle extensions, invariant functionals resulting from integrals over space-times with different even dimensions may all contribute to the final result.

 Being based on unfolded dynamics, the proposed method is most general, providing maximal flexibility in the construction of supersymmetric actions.
-Applied to on-shell unfolded system it provides a systematic tool for the analysis of on-shell counterterms in supersymmetric systems.
-It would be interesting to explore its applications to more complicated models including extended SUSY and, in the first place, to theories whose manifestly supersymmetric formulation is yet lacking, like $\mathcal{N}=1$, $D=10$ or $\mathcal{N}=4$, $D=4$ super Yang-Mills theories, as well as to harmonic superspace formulation \cite{Galperin:1984av} of the models of extended SUSY.
+Applied to on-shell unfolded system it provides a systematic tool for the analysis of on-shell counterterms in supersymmetric systems, the issue which was extensively studied during the recent years \cite{Berkovits,Bossard,Bossard2,Movshev,Chang 1,Chang 2}.
+It would be interesting to explore its applications to more complicated models with extended SUSY and, in the first place, to the theories whose manifestly supersymmetric formulation is yet lacking, like $\mathcal{N}=1$, $D=10$ or $\mathcal{N}=4$, $D=4$ super Yang-Mills theories.
+It would also be interesting to clarify the relation of our approach to the harmonic superspace approach \cite{Galperin:1984av}.